Search and Apply for Jobs at Wright State

-The job duties should be listed in accordance to their importance and/or frequency which they are performed.
-They are typically presented in a bulleted or numbered format, consisting of approximately 4-7 separate duties, with each one assigned a “percent of time” (adding to 100%) which reflects the estimated time an employee will spend over a year.
-Duties that require less than 5 percent of time should be combined with other duties or removed from the job description.
-The following chart will assist you in estimating percent of time:
+The job duties should be listed in accordance with their importance and/or frequency in which they are performed.
+They are typically presented in a bulleted or numbered format, consisting of approximately 4–7 separate duties, with each one assigned a “percent of the time” (adding to 100%) which reflects the estimated time an employee will spend over a year.
+Duties that require less than 5 percent of the time should be combined with other duties or removed from the job description.
+The following table will assist you in estimating the percent of time:

 This section lists the required level of job knowledge (such as education, experience, knowledge, skills, and abilities) required to do the job.
 This section focuses on the “minimum” level of qualifications for an individual to be productive and successful in this role.

-NOTE: For classified jobs, the required qualifications will be identical to those listed on the job specification, which can be found at http://www.wright.edu/human-resources/compensation/job-titles-and-specifications/classified-bargaining-unit
+NOTE: For classified jobs, the required qualifications will be identical to those listed on the job specification.

 Identify the educational qualifications that an employee must possess to satisfactorily perform the job duties and responsibilities.
 State the educational qualifications in terms of areas of study and/or type of degree or concentration that would provide the knowledge required for entry into this position.

 Identify the minimum number of full-time experience required in terms of years and the type of work experience that an employee needs to be qualified for the job.
 Should internships, undergraduate work experience, and graduate assistantships be accepted levels of experience; this will need to be specifically stated.

 Knowledge, Skills, and Abilities

 In stating the required knowledge, include the level or depth of knowledge required for entry into the position.
 The following definitions should be helpful:

 - Working knowledge: sufficient familiarity with the subject to know basic principles and terminology and to understand and solve simple problems.